langzhang2000/langzhang2000.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Lang Zhang, a prospective CS PhD student at Virginia Tech advised by [Dr.Bo Ji](https://people.cs.vt.edu/boji/).
+Hello, I'm Lang Zhang, a prospective CS PhD student at Virginia Tech advised by [Dr.Bo Ji](https://people.cs.vt.edu/boji/) in 2023 fall.
 My research interests include the evidence theory, multisource information fusion and quantum computing in machine learning.
 I have a particular interest in the application in machine learning with medical problems.